 Mango Sticky Rice from the food stall in the basement food court of Maya Mall

 Salsa Kitchen (Santitham) – This place has a separate all-vegan menu yaaaas.
 It’s also quite good, fresh, two types of vegan cheese sauce, etc. A vegan Chiang Mai must when you’re having a craving for Mexican food.
+They also have a second location (creatively named Salsa Kitchen 2) up north of the old town.

 Vegan nachos from Salsa Kitchen